Main varieties in order of ripening

 Merchant - probably the best commercial early cherry - liked by the trade because it ships and holds up well for an early cherry - good sweet taste and nice bright shiny appearance.

-Vista - can be a very nice early cherry fresh but not for shipping or keeping too long.
+Vista - a very nice early cherry fresh but not for shipping or keeping too long.

 Summit - big heart-shaped soft flesh - gentle taste.
 Often sought after by fruit shops who know this one by name - can be a shy bearer here but sometimes there is a surprisingly good crop.

-Sunburst - whoppers - gentle taste but known as shy bearers.
+Sunburst - whoppers often - very spherical - gentle taste but known as shy bearers.
 Some years we manage quite a good crop here without losing size.
-Maybe it's the winter chilling - we've certainly got plenty of that!
+Maybe it's the winter chilling - we've certainly got plenty of that by local standards, but nothing compared with cherry-growing regions in Europe and the US!
+A mild taste and a very popular cherry when available.
+Evidently Stella blossoms can help pollination but most years they're not around at the same time.
+In 2017 they were and we got a much better crop than usual even though everything else cropped lighter.

-Stella - popular in garden centres because it is self-fertile but also a very good commercial cherry.
-Longer stem than Van and similar but slightly less distinctive taste.
-Holds up a bit better in the rain too.
+Stella - popular in garden centres because it is self-fertile but also a reasonably good commercial cherry.
+Longer stem than Van and similar but less distinctive taste.
+Looks like a Bing, but less crunchy Holds up a lot better in the rain.

 Sam - a nice cherry when left to ripen.
 Can be picked almost black.
 Not much bothered by rain and the birds don't bother them so much until fully ripe.
 Can be a shy cropper but we often do quite well

-Lambert - our latest cherry - in America it has an excellent reputation.
+Lambert - our latest cherry - in America (also Sydney for some reason) it has an excellent reputation.
 An excellent mild but enticing flavour.
-Not crunchy but moderately firm.
+Not crunchy but moderately firm

 ---------------------------------------